-After examining the various evaluation reports, the Reading Committee may refuse or accept the submitted texts, with or without a request for modifications.
+After examining the various evaluation reports, the Editorial Committee may refuse or accept the submitted texts, with or without a request for modifications.
 This decision is communicated to the authors by the Editor-in-Chief within six months after lʼenvoi.
 If the author decides to submit the text again, he or she will clearly explain, in a separate letter, the changes made in response to the feedback received from the experts.

 Once their paper has been accepted, authors should submit the following items to the Journal within four to six weeks:

 The article (text only) in text (.doc or .docx or .rtf) and portable (.pdf) format.
-This must have been previously harmonized according to the editorial standards of the Revue de Musicologie (cf. attached document).
+This must have been previously harmonized according to the editorial standards of the Revue de musicologie (cf. attached document).
 The location of illustrations, musical examples or tables must be clearly indicated by the mention [INSERT] followed by the number of the illustration, musical example or table.

 A bio-bibliographic record of the author not exceeding 1000 characters (150 words), and including an e-mail address.

 An abstract in French and an abstract in English of 1500 characters (200 words) each.
 For the writing of the abstract in English, the authors follow the protocol of the Répertoire International de Littérature Musicale (http://www.rilm.org/submissions/pdf/Abstracts.English.pdf).

 A file containing the musical examples in .pdf format.
 The musical examples are numbered and captioned.
 They must not exceed 118 mm in width and 184 mm in height; the height of the staves is 4.2 mm.

 A folder containing illustrations (.jpg format) or diagrams (.tiff format): one file per illustration, in high resolution (min.
 600 dpi).